Iodinex64/MonsteriBot-Game-Colour-Analyzer/README.md

 # MonsteriBot-Game-Colour-Analyzer
 A program that pulls the top 100 games of each specified genre from IGDB, gets their images and analyzes their average colours.

+# Setup:

+### You will need to first install some required packages.
+`pip install colorthief matplotlib PIL seaborn`

 # To use:

 ### In the commandline: